CME information and disclosures

 Acute variceal hemorrhage is a potentially life-threatening condition.
 Patients present with clinical features of gastrointestinal bleeding, e.g., sudden hematemesis and melena, and, in some cases, hypovolemic shock.
 In addition to stabilizing the patient, management involves administration of vasoactive medication and antibiotic prophylaxis in combination with endoscopic treatment.
-Secondary prophylaxis of variceal bleeding involves nonselective beta blockers and EVL, and, if unsuccessful, placement of a transjugular intrahepatic portosystemic shunt (TIPS).
+If the hemorrhage persists, balloon tamponade of the bleeding and/or an emergent transjugular intrahepatic portosystemic shunt (TIPS) may be necessary.
+Secondary prophylaxis of variceal bleeding involves nonselective beta blockers, EVL, and/or TIPS placement.

 - Presence of varices

 - Size of varices

 - Stigmata of recent or impending bleeding (i.e., high-risk endoscopic findings):